 – Podiatric Licensure, 1985 – present

-In the end though, the peace and quiet of sailing are where I have spent most of my time.
+In the end, though, the peace and quiet of sailing are where I have spent most of my time.

-Nails Magazine, Contributor, through the 1990’s
+Nails Magazine, Contributor, through the 1990s

 The plantar fascia is a ligament attached at one end to the bottom of the heel (in a medial, central, and lateral band), then fanning out into the ball of the foot, thus acting as a shock absorber for the foot.
-As the foot impacts the ground, with each step the plantar fascia stretches slightly.
-When these excessive pressures of pulling the plantar fascia on the heel occur over time, with an innocent step (like stepping on a marble, or off a curb), they create small tears in the plantar fascia (the ligament on the bottom of the foot) resulting in a small amount of bleeding, pain & inflammation.
-Medical literature originally thought that heel pain was due to a bone spur on the bottom of the heel bone (or calcaneus).
+As the foot impacts the ground, with each step, the plantar fascia stretches slightly.
+When these excessive pressures of pulling the plantar fascia on the heel occur over time, with an innocent step (like stepping on a marble or off a curb), they create small tears in the plantar fascia (the ligament on the bottom of the foot) resulting in a small amount of bleeding, pain & inflammation.
+Medical literature initially thought heel pain was due to a bone spur on the bottom of the heel bone (or calcaneus).
 We now know that the pain is due to excessive tension on the plantar fascia as it pulls on its attachment to the inside/medial aspect of the calcaneus (heel) bone.

-In the diagnosis of heel pain, Dr. Marc Blatstein relates that over the years, patient care has demonstrated that not all bone spurs are painful, and everyone with heel pain (or plantar fascitis) does not necessarily have to have bone spurs.
+In diagnosing heel pain, Dr. Marc Blatstein relates that over the years, patient care has demonstrated that not all bone spurs are painful, and everyone with heel pain (or plantar fascitis) does not necessarily have to have bone spurs.
 A complete history and physical exam play a large role in approaching this diagnosis, along with weight-bearing X-rays, which are useful in determining if a heel spur is present (fractured), or associated with other pathologies contributing to the diagnosis.

+II.
 THE CIRCULATOR BOOT™

 A major part of Dr. Blatstein’s practice is using The Circulator Boot™ as a method of treatment that helps with the core elements of lower extremity wound therapy: bacterial control, increased blood supply, moisture, and the removal of dead or damaged tissues to help the healing of healthy tissue.
 Along with other modes of treatment, surgical debridement of infected wounds, the use of antibiotic medications along with home care, and boot therapy in Marc Blatstein’s eyes may improve the blood supply and control the infection when standard methods of treatment are failing.

-The Circulator Boot™ “A leg with poor arterial blood flow may be likened to a dirty sponge that is half wet.
+The Circulator Boot™, “A leg with poor arterial blood flow, may be likened to a dirty sponge that is half wet.
 Squeezing such a sponge disseminates the water throughout the sponge.
 Soaking and wringing the water repeatedly from the sponge may help clean it.
 In like fashion, the heart monitor of the Circulator Boot™ is timed to allow each arterial pulse wave to enter the leg as best it can (to partially wet the leg “sponge”).
-Boot compressions provide a driving force to disseminate blood around the leg and at the same time press venous blood and excess tissue water from the leg.
-Patients with a pulse rate of 80 beats per minute might receive 4800 such compressions an hour.
+Boot compressions provide a driving force to disseminate blood around the leg and, at the same time, press venous blood and excess tissue water from the leg.
+Patients with a pulse rate of 80 beats per minute might receive 4800 compressions an hour.
 Patients with severe arterial leg disease might receive 100 such treatments or close to a half-million compressions!
-Breakdown of the clot, re-channelization of blocked vessels, and the formation of small new vessels may help restore blood flow.”
+Breakdown of the clot, re-channelization of blocked vessels, and forming small new vessels may help restore blood flow.”

 For those who may be facing amputation, this may be an option.
-Dr. Marc Blatstein recommends learning more about The Circulator Boot™ as a Method of Treatment, via The Circulatory Boot Service at the Mayo Clinic.
+Dr. Marc Blatstein recommends learning more about The Circulator Boot™ as a Method of Treatment via The Circulatory Boot Service at the Mayo Clinic.

+III.
 TARSAL TUNNEL SYNDROME

 Similar to Carpal Tunnel, Tarsal Tunnel Syndrome is due to the compression of a nerve called the Posterior Tibial Nerve.
-Dr. Marc Blatstein, a Podiatric Surgeon, explained that Tarsal Tunnel Syndrome occurs over time as the nerve becomes inflamed resulting in symptoms such as burning, electric shocks, and tingling, as well as a shooting type of pain.
-Other factors that Dr. Marc Blatstein has found factors contributing to Tarsal Tunnel Syndrome come from either an overly pronated foot which puts a stretch on the nerve, pressure on the nerve from soft tissue masses such as ganglions, fibromas, or lipomas that physically compress the nerve, as well as other insults to the nerve.
+Dr. Marc Blatstein, a Podiatric Surgeon, explained that Tarsal Tunnel Syndrome occurs over time as the nerve becomes inflamed, resulting in symptoms such as burning, electric shocks, and tingling, as well as a shooting type of pain.
+Other factors that Dr. Marc Blatstein has found factors contributing to Tarsal Tunnel Syndrome come from either an overly pronated foot, which puts a stretch on the nerve, pressure on the nerve from soft tissue masses such as ganglions, fibromas, or lipomas that physically compress the nerve, as well as other insults to the nerve.

+IV.
 THE PAINFUL HAMMERTOE